dyrehaugen/jdt/pages/exp/exp_intro.md

 * ?

 Are these the important features of what I am today?
-Not a list of skills, rather a list of personality issues?
+Not a list of skills, rather a list of personality traits?

 Reporting on these would rather require writing prose or poetry - may be short stories